 Eventually, life happened for Travis: marriage, kids, the grind… but he never stopped playing music.

 In 2014, when his metalhead best friend, who he first started playing with some twenty six years prior, told him he was in a blues project, he was shocked.
 Six months later when he asked Travis to join the project, he couldn’t say no.

-So here we are, five years later, Travis is still in this blues band, some thirty years into his musical career, the same pay as when he started, and you might find yourself asking why he does it.
-The answer is apparent: he’s simply a better person when he’s playing music.
+So here we are, many years later, Travis is still in this blues band, some thirty years into his musical career, the same pay as when he started, and you might find yourself asking why he does it.
+His answer is an easy one: he’s simply a better person when he’s playing music.